pananton/busrpc-spec/busrpc.md

 **Predefined structures** are structures which have special meaning determined by this specification.
 In particular, **descriptors** are predefined structures which provide busrpc client libraries with type information about busrpc entity (service, class, or method).
 Descriptors are usually never sent over the network - in fact, they even do not have any fields, only nested type definitions.

-Busrpc specification defines a concept of an **encodable type** - a protobuf type which can be encoded as specified in the [Endpoint encoding](#endpoint-encoding) section below.
+Busrpc specification defines a concept of an **encodable type** - a protobuf type which can be encoded as specified in the [Type encoding](#type-encoding) section below.
 Encodable type can't be `repeated` and should be one the following:
 * [scalar](https://developers.google.com/protocol-buffers/docs/proto3#scalar) type except for floating-point types `float` and `double`
 * [enumeration](https://developers.google.com/protocol-buffers/docs/proto3#enum) type
 * **encodable structure** type, which contains only fields of encodable scalar/enumeration types (structure without fields is also encodable)